MariaFlyAway/Project1_FYS_STK/README.md

 The project is organized into several directories.

 ### `Additional_plots/`
-Contains some additional plots not present in the report
+Contains some additional plots not present in the report.

 ### `Exercises/`
 Contains notebooks for solution of all exercises except 1d and 1g.